Shandon, California: Business

-Shandon has a 15-member Paid-Call Firefighter company who respond on all incidents via radio pager.
+Shandon has a 15-member paid-call firefighter company who respond to all incidents via radio pager.
 Company 31 is responsible for maintaining and responding Engine 31 during the summer months.
+There also is CalFire Station 51 at 501 West Centre Street.

-Shandon has a State of California Department of Transportation District 5 CalTrans yard located at 400 West Centre St.
+The town has a State of California Department of Transportation (Caltrans) District 5 yard located at 400 West Centre Street.

-Shandon is home to Shandon Unified School District which includes Shandon Elementary, Shandon High School, and Parkfield Elementary.
+Shandon is home to Shandon Unified School District, which includes Shandon Elementary, Shandon High School, and Parkfield Elementary.